Ciudad Bolivar

 Polska - 11-May-20 -

-Ciudad Bolivar in the narrowness of the Orinoco River (T) by Jarek Pokrzywnicki
+Ciudad Bolivar (T) by Jarek Pokrzywnicki

 Site visited in March, 2011.
 Ciudad Bolivar is a perfect place to start exploration of Canaima National Park (at least the western part around Canaima village and Auyan-Tepui).
 From Ciudad Bolivar local airport there are flight to Canaima (small planes with 6 seats).
 But the town has also its own attraction – old town (Casco Historico), pretty nice set of colonial houses, old churches, cobblestone streets, everything located on a hill overlooking Orinoco river.